Giovanni Leone: Kidnapping of Aldo Moro

-On the morning of 16 March 1978, the day on which the new Andreotti's cabinet was supposed to have undergone a confidence vote in the Italian Parliament, the car of Aldo Moro, then-president of the Christian Democracy, was assaulted by a group of Red Brigades (BR) in Via Fani in Rome.
+On the morning of 16 March 1978, the day on which the new Andreotti cabinet was supposed to have undergone a confidence vote in the Italian Parliament, the car of Aldo Moro, then-president of the Christian Democracy, was assaulted by a group of Red Brigades (BR) in Via Fani in Rome.
 Firing automatic weapons, the terrorists killed Moro's bodyguards (two Carabinieri in Moro's car and three policemen in the following car) and kidnapped him.

 During the kidnapping, Leone was in favour of a negotiation with the terrorists, while Prime Minister Andreotti strongly opposed it: the BR proposed an exchange of prisoners to the Italian government, which was supported by Leone, but Andreotti refused.
 During his imprisonment, Moro wrote a statement expressing very harsh judgements against Andreotti.
 On 9 May 1978, Moro's body was found in the trunk of a Renault 4 in Via Caetani, after 55 days of imprisonment, during which Moro was submitted to a political trial by the so-called "people's court" set up by the Red Brigades.

 Lockheed scandal and resignation

 Leone's political career came to an end in 1978 due to the Lockheed bribery scandal.
 The allegations came from the United States and were supported by the Italian political magazine L'Espresso.
 According to the allegations, Lockheed bribed many high-profile politicians in Italy to purchase Hercules Aircraft for the military.
 Leone and his family were allegedly implicated in the bribery.

 In June 1978, after months of polemics, Leone resigned as President of the Republic.
-However, the accusations were never proved and the most prominent of his accusers was convicted of libel three times.
+However, the accusations were never proved and his most prominent accuser was convicted of libel three times.